 Protecting your future retirement savings is something you need to start planning for while you have good health.
 Long-Term Care Insurance is an easy and affordable way to get this accomplished.

 In addition, many states are involved in the Partnership Program.
 This program provides dollar-for-dollar asset protection if you have a qualified LTC policy.
 The Long-Term Care Partnership Program is a collaboration between the state government and insurance companies.
 Under this partnership, applicants who purchase qualifying long-term care insurance policies can access Medicaid coverage while retaining assets they would normally be required to spend on their long-term care.
 This is referred to as dollar-for-dollar asset protection or asset disregard.

 “We don’t see a reason why anyone would get an LTC policy that’s not in a state partnership program.
 States developed these programs because much of the cost of Long-Term Care falls on them.
 If you’re poor, Medicaid picks up the tab.
 States spend billions of dollars on care for citizens who have no money.
 The partnership concept is a good idea for helping solve this dilemma.”Ric Edelman, a nationally known independent financial advisor.

 Since those of us try to save money, contribute to our 401k’s and want to have a successful retirement; the last thing you want to is lose a majority of your hard-earned assets when you can easily avoid it.
 Some of those who don’t plan end up in a state-run government plan like Medicaid.

 The AALTCI suggests working with a specialist in LTC planning.
-You can find one at their website (www.aaltci.org).
-You see the road sign ahead, take action and plan now to protect your hard earned savings.
+You can find one on their website (www.aaLTCi.org).
+You see the road sign ahead, take action and plan now to protect your hard-earned savings.